What does a notched ear on a cat mean?

 - Or they have been treated in a trap-neuter-release program

-In this article, we’ll take a closer look at each of those reasons in turn and the clues for recognizing each one of them on sight.
+In this guide, I’ll take a closer look at each of those reasons in turn and the clues for recognizing each one of them on sight.

 Cats With Naturally Odd Shaped Ears